mohgTheOmen/buking-backend/README.md

 A Spring Boot backend for property booking management.

 ## To Do

-- [ ] Implement the search function
+- [X] Implement the search function

+## Features

+- Property listing and details
+- Search properties by name or address

 ## Project Structure

 - `src/main/java` - Source code
 - `src/main/resources` - Configuration and templates
 - `src/test/java` - Unit tests

 ## Getting Started

 1. Clone the repository
 2. Build with Maven:
    ```bash